ARTenshi/robovision_ros2/robovision_4/README.md

 - **Request (`int64 x, y`)**: Accepts two integer inputs (e.g., pixel coordinates).
 - **Response (`ObjectCentroid point`)**: Returns the computed centroid as an `ObjectCentroid` message.

 The `---` separates the request and response parts of the service definition.
+Notice that, if the message is defined in the same package, the package name does not appear in the service or message definition.
+If the message is defined elsewhere, we have to specify it, e.g. `robovision_interfaces/msg/ObjectCentroid point`.

 ## Integrating the Interfaces into the Build System